aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/ruby/ruby-programmers-guide/quick-start-in-ruby/load-and-save-to-disk-in-ruby/_index.md

 ﻿---
-title: Load And Save To Disk in Ruby
+title: Load And Save To Disk in Ruby – Aspose.Words for Java
+articleTitle: Load And Save To Disk in Ruby
+linktitle: Load And Save To Disk in Ruby
 description: "Ruby: load and save MS Word document to disk using Aspose.Words for Java."
 type: docs
 weight: 50